This edition of the Nexus Newsletter is brought to you by Montgomery Technologies and enVerid Systems.

 Enter the mighty submeter.
 Local energy codes have been requiring more and more submeters in new and retrofitted buildings.
 NYC's Local Law 88, for example, has required tenant submeters since at least 2015.

-And IoT metering startups have leveraged Moore's Law to offer cheaper, more reliable, and easier to install submeters than ever before.
+And IoT metering startups have leveraged Moore's Law to offer cheaper, more reliable, and easier-to-install submeters than ever before.

 Sustainability teams around the world respond by (1) guessing, or (2) hiring huge teams of analysts to make sense of all the noise (or lack thereof).
 They're spending time on data and reporting, not action.
 Then, reams of third-party auditors check their work and verify their assumptions.
 We're manipulating zeros and ones in Excel, not decarbonizing.